Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 UCLA Stats and Trends

-- UCLA has played eight games, with five wins against the spread.
+- UCLA has five wins against the spread in eight games this season.

-- UCLA has gone over the point total in 37.5% of its opportunities this season (three times over eight games with a set point total).
+- UCLA's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - The Bruins have turned the ball over eight times, one fewer times than the Utes have forced turnovers (9).